spvasist/ka-songs-download/README.md

 # Download songs from kannadaaudio.com
 ## Introduction
 This is a private project to develop a Java based application to download songs from kannadaaudio.com website.
-This website contains a lot of audio content from famous artists.
+This website contains a lot of audio content, albums from famous artists.
 It is next to impossible to download all the song manually.
 Hence the project.

 This application downloads all the songs and image in all the album urls specified into